Alexandria Union Station: History

 In the late 1840s, the city of Alexandria invested in at least five major railroad projects to link the city with other commercial centers in what proved to be the forlorn hope of competing with Baltimore as a regional industrial and trade center.
 The numerous competing lines resulted in a mishmash of rails and yards running through the city amidst various railroad mergers and failures.

 In 1901, the railroads serving the region, led by the Pennsylvania Railroad, Chesapeake and Ohio Railway, and Baltimore and Ohio Railroad, formed the Richmond-Washington Company to manage traffic between Richmond and Washington and build a consolidated railyard, Potomac Yard.
 The company's plans included construction of a new passenger terminal west of the city, in what was then part of Arlington County—Alexandria did not annex the land until 1915.

 Alexandria Union Station was opened on September 15, 1905, and served passenger trains of the C&O, Washington Southern Railway, Southern Railway and Richmond, Fredericksburg & Potomac Railroad until 1971, when ownership of the station building was assumed by Amtrak, while C&O (now CSX Transportation) bought the tracks.
 The City of Alexandria took ownership of the station in 2001.

 Since the 1970s, Union Station has been the focus of Amtrak's regional services into Virginia.
 In 1976, Amtrak began running the Colonial from Washington through Alexandria to Newport News.
 It continues today as a Northeast Regional run.

 On October 1, 2009, Amtrak began running two Northeast Regionals to and from Lynchburg, making stops in the state that include Union Station.
 This was followed by an additional extension to Richmond in 2009, Norfolk in 2012 and Roanoke in 2017.

-Construction of a fourth track at the station and replacement bridges over King Street and Commonwealth Avenue began in November 2025.
+Restoration of a fourth track at the station and replacement bridges over King Street and Commonwealth Avenue began in November 2025.